-We’ve compiled our favorite posing ideas for senior pictures of guys—even the ones who aren’t that into being photographed.
+We’ve compiled our favorite senior picture ideas for guys—even the ones who aren’t that into being photographed.

-Shy guys, sweet guys, smart guys, silly guys, and (of course) tough guys: with so many great dudes in the world, you’d think photographing them would be a breeze!
-But over and over, senior picture photographers find themselves struggling to make meaningful photos of their guy clients that please both the high schooler and their parents.
+Shy guys, sweet guys, smart guys, silly guys, and tough guys: with so many great dudes in the world, you’d think their senior portrait photography would be a breeze!
+Yet professional photographers regularly struggle to find senior boy poses that please both the high schooler and his parents.

-For your average, awkward, awesome high school guy, you might need a bit of help.
-So we’ve curated a variety of our favoring senior picture posing ideas for the great guy clients in your life.
+For your average, awkward/awesome high school senior guy, you might need a bit of help.
+So we’ve curated some of our favorite senior picture posing ideas for your great guy clients…

-Ideally, everything in a photo should jive with your client’s story.
+Everything in a photo should reflect your client’s story, from the scenery to the props to the wardrobe.
 If your senior guy is a theater fanatic who bikes to school, photographing him leaning against his car won’t be meaningful.
 Likewise, if you’re photographing a rough-and-tumble country guy, don’t use the big city skyline as his senior picture backdrop.

 The further away you are from your high school years, the more likely you’ll be to forget how much energy those young whippersnappers have.
 Don’t overlook opportunities to get some motion out of each senior picture session!